about_Tab_Expansion

 Long description

 The Tab key is the default key binding on Windows.
-This keybinding can be changed by the PSReadLine module or the application that is hosting PowerShell.
+You can change the keybinding using the PSReadLine module or the application that's hosting PowerShell.
 The keybinding is different on non-Windows platforms.
 For more information, see about_PSReadLine.

 Note

 One limitation of the tab expansion process is that tabs are always interpreted as attempts to complete a word.
-If you copy and paste command examples into a PowerShell console, make sure that the sample does not contain tabs; if it does, the results will be unpredictable and will almost certainly not be what you intended.
+If you copy and paste command examples into a PowerShell console, make sure that the sample doesn't contain tabs.
+If it does, the results will be unpredictable and will almost certainly not be what you intended.

 File and cmdlet name completion

 To fill in a filename or path from the available choices automatically, type part of the name and press the Tab key.
-PowerShell will automatically expand the name to the first match that it finds.
-Pressing the Tab key repeatedly will cycle through all of the available choices.
+PowerShell automatically expands the name to the first match that it finds.
+Pressing the Tab key repeatedly cycles through all the available choices.

 The tab expansion of cmdlet names is slightly different.
 To use tab expansion on a cmdlet name, type the entire first part of the name (the verb) and the hyphen that follows it.
 You can fill in more of the name for a partial match.
-For example, if you type get-co and then press the Tab key, PowerShell will automatically expand this to the Get-Command cmdlet (notice that it also changes the case of letters to their standard form).
+For example, if you type get-co and then press the Tab key, PowerShell automatically expands this to the Get-Command cmdlet.
+Notice that it also changes the case of letters to their standard form.
 If you press Tab key again, PowerShell replaces this with the only other matching cmdlet name, Get-Content.

 Note

-As of PowerShell 7.0, Tab will also expand abbreviated cmdlets and functions.
+As of PowerShell 7.0, Tab also expands abbreviated cmdlets and functions.
 For example, i-psdf<tab> returns Import-PowerShellDataFile.

 Tab completion also works to resolve PowerShell alias and native executables.